Unit Testing Best Practices: The 10 Commandments

 Unit test not only does have to be simple, but it also needs to execute quickly.

-The saying “fast test is a good test” seems to apply the most to unit tests in software development.
-If a test suite takes too long to execute, the developers will only run the tests when necessary.
+If a test runner takes too long to execute a test suite, the developers will only run the tests when necessary.
 Unfortunately, this means that many bugs might slip into the final code that unit tests would have prevented.
 In addition, developers might not know that the code is flawed if they don’t execute the tests often.

 Unit testing can help you catch a lot of bugs.
 However, when you are working with a large codebase, executing many slow tests can quickly become a nightmare.
-If you have to wait for several hours to know that everything’s good, you will soon stop executing the tests that often.
-And that can lead to trouble.
+If you have to wait several hours to know everything’s good, you will soon stop executing the tests that often.

 3. Test one scenario per test